paperhive/frontend/README.md

 ```
 continuously builds the project (upon changes of the code) and fires up an HTTP server
 which can be reached via `http://localhost:8080`.
 For debugging purposes, gulp can be run with the
-environment variable `DEBUG=true` which omits all minimizations and includes sourcemaps for
+environment variable `DEBUG=true` which omits all minimizations and includes source maps for
 javascript and css.
 Note that this substantially speeds up the build process.
 So for development you
 probably want to run
 ```